openedx-unsupported/edx-analytics-dashboard/README.md

 -------

 ### Unit Tests & Code Quality
+The complete unit test and quality suite can be run with:

+        $ make validate

-This project uses `nose` to find and run tests. `pep8` and `pylint` are used to verify code quality.
+The Python portion of this project uses `nose` to find and run tests. `pep8` and `pylint` are used to verify code quality.
 All three can be run with the command below:

+        $ make validate_python

+JavaScript tests and linting can be run with the following command:

-    $ make validate
+        $ make validate_js

+#### Continuous Integration (CI) Reports
+The commands above will generate coverage reports the `build` directory.
+Python reports are located in `build/coverage`.
+ JavaScript reports are in `build/coverage-js`.
+Both should have a [Cobertura](http://cobertura.github.io/cobertura/) `coverage.xml` file and an `html` directory with a human-readable HTML site.

 ### Acceptance Tests
 The acceptance tests are designed to test the application as whole (contrasted with unit tests that test individual